freedomofpress/securedrop-workstation/README.md

 ##### Automated export flows

 The `sd-export-usb` disposable VM handles exports to USB devices through `qvm-open-in-vm`.
 USB device IDs are configured in `config.json`.
 The automated export flows make use of the `qvm-usb --persistent` feature.
 This means that the persistent USB device must be available for `sd-export-usb` to start.
-In other words, a USB memory stick or a printer must be connected **prior** to the the `qvm-open-in-vm sd-export-usb` call is made.
+In other words, a USB memory stick or a printer must be connected **before** the call to `qvm-open-in-vm sd-export-usb <file>` is made.

 ######  Automated encrypted USB export flow (Work in progress, client integration TBD)